Marc Brown (author): Career

 Around this time, Brown's 4-year-old son Tolon asked for a bedtime story about a weird animal, and Brown came up with the character of Arthur, an anthropomorphized aardvark.
 "I was kind of depressed.
 I didn’t know what I was going to do to put food on the table", Brown later said.
 In 1976, Brown published his first picture book, Arthur's Nose with Little, Brown.
 It was not immediately successful, but he continued to write and illustrate stories about the same characters, and popularity grew over several years until the series was well-known.

-On October 7, 1996, an animated television series based on the Arthur books premiered on PBS Kids (then-known as PTV before its was rebranded in September 1999), produced by WGBH and CINAR Films of Montreal.
+On October 7, 1996, an animated television series based on the Arthur books premiered on PBS Kids (then-known as PTV before it was rebranded in September 1999), produced by WGBH and CINAR Films of Montreal.
 The show surpassed Barney & Friends as PBS's top children's programming for three years (1997, 2000, 2001).
 Brown was an executive producer on the show for seasons ten through twenty-five, and is a three-time Emmy award winner.
-Aiming for an audience aged between four and eight years old, the show ran for nearly 25 years, officially ending on February 21, 2022.
+Aiming for an audience aged between five and ten years old, the show ran for nearly 25 years, officially ending on February 21, 2022.
 "I knew it couldn’t go on forever and ever.
 And 25 years seemed like a nice number", Brown said in an interview with Variety.